Ever wondered how forex brokers make money? In this blog, we are going to share 12 WAYS HOW FOREX BROKERS MAKE MONEY.

 Market Maker or Dealing Desk forex brokers are those that take the opposite side of their clients’ trade.
 This means when their clients lose money on a trader, brokers make profits.

-Let’s understand the B Book Order Execution method in little more detail and examples.
+Let’s understand the B Book Order Execution method in a little more detail and with examples.

 As a trader when you place an order, there must be a counterparty that is ready to take the opposite side of the trade.
 For example, if you are looking to BUY 1 Lot of EUR/USD pair, there should be a seller who is ready to sell the same to you.